Masked Autoencoders in 3D Point Cloud Representation Learning: Experimental Results

 \subsection{Experimental Setting}

 We use Adam optimizer for all our experiments and implement our work with PyTorch.
-Unlike DGCNN \cite{dgcnn} that uses multiple GPUs, we only use a single RTX TITAN V GPU for training.
+Unlike DGCNN \cite{dgcnn} that uses multiple GPUs, we only use a single TITAN RTX GPU for training.
 For the pre-training completion task, we use a batch size of $32$ for training.
 We use the dropouts of $0.5$ and the random seed $1$, which are the same as DGCNN.
 The learning rate is set to $0.0001$ under the cosine learning scheduler with the $0.0001$ weight decay.
 We train our model for $300$ epochs and choose the last checkpoint as our pre-trained model.
 For downstream 3D object classification on ModelNet40 \cite{wu20153d} and ScanObjectNN \cite{uy-scanobjectnn-iccv19}, we set the training batch size to $32$ for all experiments.
 The other settings follow DGCNN.
+Our method achieves comparable results without any voting strategy during testing.
+For fair comparison, we use the results without voting by other papers.